Listen To Their Story – Ex-CIA Undercover Officer

 Listen To Their Story – Police and Armed Forces

-Recent events around the United States and beyond have made it clear that we can longer pretend like there are not issues in how we train and view our police officers and armed forces.
+Recent events around the United States and beyond have made it clear that we can no longer pretend like there are no issues in how we train and view our police officers and armed forces.
 We can no longer act like everything is OK with our law enforcement officials, regardless of who they are or their standing in the community.
-We need our police to feel safe from us and we need to feel safe from them!
-This is incredibly important towards creating safe and peaceful communities.
-We cannot do this without partnering with local police, they are critical in this shift.
-Please do not think we can do this without them, it would be naïve.
+We need our police to feel safe from us, and we need to feel safe from them!
+This is incredibly important for creating safe and peaceful communities.
+We cannot do this without partnering with local police, who are critical during this shift.
+Please do not think we can do this without them; it would be naïve.

-We can build bridges with our local police if we listen to their story and they listen to our stories as well.
-Angry aggressive officers are often that way for a reason.
+We can build bridges with our local police if we listen to their story, and they will listen to our stories as well.
+Angry, aggressive officers are often that way for a reason.
 Years on the force have created hardened perspectives that get expressed as unnecessary violence.
 They are frustrated with not being able to make a difference in their community.
 Would you be any different?
 The same is true for the groups that are targeted by these officers and the resulting violence.
 If you were one of these individuals or their family members, wouldn’t you be angry as well?
 What if it was your brother or father?
-Would you have a different perspective about your safety and trust of police?
-It is time for us to listen to each other’s stories and why we react the way we do, so we can begin to build trust and respect each other?
+Would you have a different perspective about your safety and trust in police?
+It is time for us to listen to each other’s stories and understand why we react the way we do so we can begin to build trust and respect for each other.
 It can be done if we listen with an open mind and heart.

 Listen To Their Story – Kids As Teachers

-Sometimes I forget how well children can figure out how to negotiate and navigate through situations that they did not choose but have to “deal with” because of our choices.
-Kids are thrown together in families, schools, social circles, religious organizations, group gatherings and events.
-They play with kids that are not like them or live much differently, but they find a way to make it work most of the time.
-We tend to focus on when it isn’t working the way we think it should be based on what we want, without them getting a vote.
-They just have to make deal because we said so.
-Can you imagine if this was true for adults too?
-We choose where we work and by default, whom we work with.
+Sometimes, I forget how well children can figure out how to negotiate and navigate through situations that they did not choose but have to “deal with” because of our choices.
+Kids are thrown together in families, schools, social circles, religious organizations, group gatherings, and events.
+They play with kids who are not like them or live much differently, but they find a way to make it work most of the time.
+We tend to focus on when it isn’t working the way we think it should be based on what we want without them getting a vote.
+They just have to make do because we said so.
+Can you imagine if this was true for adults, too?
+We choose where we work and, by default, whom we work with.
 We can leave and get another job if it feels challenging enough.
 We choose who we play and socialize with.
 They cannot make these decisions.

-Kids find a way because that is what you are supposed to do and they would prefer to have fun and play than fight.
+Kids find a way because that is what you are supposed to do, and they would prefer to have fun and play than fight.
 I remember when I was a kid.
-The street I lived on had a cul-de-sac at the bottom off the hill.
+The street I lived on had a cul-de-sac at the bottom of the hill.
 We often played kickball in the warmer months.
-Everybody played, regardless of age, gender or skill level.
-We created teams that were somewhat equal because we wanted to have fun, competitive games.
-We did the same on the small basketball court in one the kid’s driveways with a net and backboard.
-We played football, soccer and baseball the same way.
+Everybody played, regardless of age, gender, or skill level.
+We created somewhat equal teams because we wanted to have fun, competitive games.
+We did the same on the small basketball court in one of the kid’s driveways with a net and backboard.
+We played football, soccer, and baseball the same way.
 We weren’t saints.
-We had our share of fights, arguments and differences.
+We had our share of fights, arguments, and differences.
 Sometimes a kid was “exiled” from the group but that was usually short-lived.
-The keys were that we were not able to choose another group of kids to play with and there were no parents around to try to control how things should be, so we figured it out.
+The keys were that we were not able to choose another group of kids to play with, and there were no parents around to try to control how things should be, so we figured it out.
 Parents not being around was probably the most important factor in us making it work.
 The boy who was in a wheelchair and the girl who was so much smaller and louder than everyone else created challenges.
 We worked it out without parents.
 The boy who played too rough and the one who cried too often for our collective liking were included and learned how to assimilate and be part of the group.

 Truthfully, I am not sure how many of the kids I actually liked, but that did not seem important.
-The ability to take part and not ruin our collective need for fun and belonging were more important.
-Kids moved away and new ones replaced them.
-Sometimes their acceptance into the group was slow, for others it was immediate.
+What was more important was the ability to take part and not ruin our collective need for fun and belonging.
+Kids moved away, and new ones replaced them.
+Sometimes, their acceptance into the group was slow, but for others, it was immediate.
 Again, we were not perfect or the model community of neighborhood kids, just the ones who lived on the same block.

-Sometimes we would venture a block or two away and play with other kids.
-At times there was jealousy when this happened, but we would listen to their story and let them explain why and what they were looking for in their own words to the best of their ability.
-Parents were not the ones who navigated the system, the group did it without intervention predominately because we had no choice really.
-The system worked because we let it and on some level, we trusted “the system” even if we didn’t know it existed.
+Sometimes, we would venture a block or two away and play with other kids.
+At times, there was jealousy when this happened, but we would listen to their story and let them explain why and what they were looking for in their own words to the best of their ability.
+Parents were not the ones who navigated the system; the group did it without intervention, predominately, because we had no choice.
+The system worked because we let it, and on some level, we trusted “the system” even if we didn’t know it existed.

 Listen To Their Story – If You’re Brave Enough